 In fact, no one will knock on your door if it takes you longer than 28 days to write 28 posts.
 Or if what you have to say takes longer than 28 days to say (that happened to me one year…it was more of a ‘#write41days’ challenge).

 This whole idea of having a writing challenge started almost a decade ago with a blogger called The Nester who issued the challenge in October.
 She eventually turned the reins over to Crystal Stine, who announced in November of 2018 that that would be the final year of the #write31days October challenge.

 I participated for five years, and I can attest that participating in the challenge was the best thing I ever did for my blogging.
 I’d been writing to an audience of mostly crickets for an entire year.
 When I joined the challenge, I suddenly discovered a community.

 The friends I made during that first challenge are still my friends to this day.
 We hang out in each other’s spaces, promote each other’s writing, and cheer each other on through sickness and health, job loss, and life changes.

 My hope is that you’ll find community and encouragement for your writing journey, too.

 For the Five-Minute Friday Fans

 Those of you familiar with Kate Motaung and the Five-Minute Friday phenomena have asked if there will be daily prompts.
 The answer is yes, but not from Kate.
-She already had something big planned for the month of February, and won’t have time to do a special Five-Minute Friday prompt and link-up gig.
+If you’d like to challenge yourself by writing just five minutes a day (or ten or twenty), you may use these prompts.

-But, if you WANT to have prompts (that’s what I used my first year–it made it super-easy to get started), I present you with 24 prompts (Kate will still provide the traditional Thursday-night prompts #fmfparty on Twitter).
+You DON’T have to use these prompts, but if you WANT to have prompts (that’s what I used my first year–it made it super-easy to get started), I present you with 29 prompts.

 In order to make it easy to find series of interest, we’ll have some basic categories.
 Think about which ONE category your series will fit into best, and link up there (link up opens February 1 at 4 am MST).